Contact

 Third edition, autumn of 2025: Ahmad Adawy (Gaza), Ahmed Muhanna (Gaza), Amal al-Nakhala (Gaza, Egypt), Bayan Abu Nahla (Gaza, France), Maisara Baroud (Gaza), Shereen Abedalkareem (Gaza), Sohail Salem (Gaza), Espen Dietrichson, Herman Breda Enkerud, Herr Kunstmaler / Amir Asgharnejad, Marie Buskov, Nicolas Vittori, AnnikaLinn Verdal Homme.

 Posters for Palestine- Norway: Marie Payan, Martin Lundell, Espen Friberg, Mats Grorud.
-The riso-printing has been done at Oonda space and Blekksprutn in Oslo.
-We want to thank Anne Marte Archer at Kunstnerforbundet where the prints are on sale as well as Monika Zak for sales at Nitja and photos of the prints.
+The riso-printing has been done at Oonda space, Blekksprutn, Kunsthall Oslo and hoi!
+Oslo.
+We want to thank Anne Marte Archer (Kunstnerforbundet), Monika Zak (Nitja) Neslihan Ramzi and Will Bradley (Kunsthall Oslo), Annika Verdal Homme (Blekksprutn).

 Khalil Sakakini Cultural Center, Ramallah Palestine